sindresorhus/electron-dl/readme.md

 Type: `BrowserWindow`

-Window to register the behaviour on
+Window to register the behaviour on.

 ### url

-Type: `String`
+Type: `string`

-The URL to download
+URL to download.

 ### options

 #### saveAs

-Type: `Boolean`
+Type: `boolean`

 Default: `false`

 Show a "Save As…" dialog instead of downloading immediately.

-Useful if you're concerned about overriding existing files.
-See [issue #3](https://github.com/sindresorhus/electron-dl/issues/3)

 ## Related